joelgun-xyz/certphisher/README.md

 Feel free to modify, tweak the code.

 ## TLDR; Container ftw
-Thanks to [plonxyz](https://twitter.com/plonxyz) there is a dockerized version as well[certphisher-dockerized](https://github.com/joelgun-xyz/certphisher-dockerized/)
+Thanks to [plonxyz](https://twitter.com/plonxyz) there is a dockerized version as well [certphisher-dockerized](https://github.com/joelgun-xyz/certphisher-dockerized/)

 ## Getting Started